На русском языке

 • 7 External links

-According to the similarity of matter levels and SPФ symmetry between the corresponding objects and phenomena we can establish similarity relations and predict the physical quantities, characterizing them.
-This allows us to connect different levels of matter in the framework of the Theory of Infinite Hierarchical Nesting of Matter.
+According to similarity of matter levels and SPФ symmetry between corresponding objects and phenomena we can establish similarity relations and predict physical quantities, characterizing them.
+This allows us to connect different levels of matter in the framework of Theory of Infinite Hierarchical Nesting of Matter.

-At the level of stars the following similarity coefficients are used between atoms and main-sequence stars:
+At the level of stars following similarity coefficients are used between atoms and main-sequence stars:

-The stellar hydrogen system consists of the star – the analogue of the proton and the planet – the analogue of the electron.
+Stellar hydrogen system consists of a star – analogue of proton and a planet – analogue of electron.
 The constants, describing these objects and their interaction, equal:

-3. The stellar speed ~C_s=220 km/s as the characteristic speed of the matter particles in the main-sequence star with the minimum mass.
+3. Stellar speed ~C_s=220 km/s as characteristic speed of matter particles in main-sequence star with minimum mass.

-In the stellar hydrogen system the balance of forces acting on the planet, and the condition for the orbital angular momentum are as follows:
+In stellar hydrogen system balance of forces acting on planet, and condition for orbital angular momentum are as follows:

 ~ \frac {G M_{sp} M_{\Pi} }{R^2} = \frac {M_{\Pi} V^2 }{R} ,